Amtrak train was speeding significantly before crash

 Previously, the tracks where the derailment occurred were owned by BNSF.
 The tracks are now owned by Sound Transit, which managed the track upgrade in preparation for commuter service, the state department of transportation said.

-Heebner, who compared the crash to an explosion, said he and his wife Beverly had been looking forward to the route's inaugural run.
+Heebner, who compared the crash to an explosion, said he and his wife, Beverly, had been looking forward to the route's inaugural run.

 "We knew about this thing.
 I'd been waiting for it.
 And we said this is the first run, we're going to ride that first run," Heebner told KOMO.